THERE ARE A FEW DIVERSION PROGRAMS FOR ASSAULT CASES IN TARRANT COUNTY THAT COULD RESULT IN A DISMISSAL AND POSSIBLY AN EXPUNCTION

 Unlike DVDP above, you do not have to plead guilty to be admitted into the program.
 There is no upfront fee to enter the program.
 The only fee you are required to pay is a fee for urinalysis for drug testing.
 The program is shorter than DVDP, and if you successfully complete the program, your case will be dismissed.
 After the statute of limitations has run, you may be eligible to contact an attorney and request a nondisclosure order.

 This program is not a true diversion program, but is often used to get charges reduced.
 If you are in custody in the Tarrant County Jail for the misdemeanor offense of Assault Bodily Injury to a Family Member, you can take the class of Batterer’s Intervention Prevention Program.
 It is a two-week class that upon completion, can give you trustee status.
 Oftentimes, prosecutors will agree to reduce a person’s charge if they successful complete In Custody BIPP.

 What are the consequences of having an assault conviction on my record?

 A conviction for the misdemeanor offense of Assault Bodily Injury of a Family Member is one of the more serious misdemeanor crimes for which you can be charged.
 The collateral consequences of a conviction can greatly after your child custody, divorce, employment, and ability to get and maintain a professional license from the state.
-If you have been charged with Assault Bodily Injury of a Family Member and have a question as to how it can affect your license or want to make certain you have an attorney by your side who will fight for you and give you the best legal advice, contact the Tarrant County Criminal Defense attorneys at Nickols & White, PLLC at 682-250-4242 for a free, private consultation.
+If you have been charged with Assault Bodily Injury of a Family Member and have a question as to how it can affect your license or want to make certain you have an attorney by your side who will fight for you and give you the best legal advice, contact the Tarrant County Criminal Defense attorneys at Nickols & White, PLLC at (817) 617-7500 for a private consultation.